Search for unpaid wages

 - we have contacted the employer as part of a campaign and:

 - completed an audit or helped them to do an audit of their records

 - found that one or more former employees have been underpaid

 - during an investigation we have found an underpayment.

 What happens to the wages after we collect them

-We hold the wages in a trust fund.
+We hold the wages on behalf of the employee.
 When the employee is found and identified, we pay the wages to the employee.

 Find out if we are holding wages for an employee